the-gigi/gigi-zone/content/posts/2024/06/pwning-kubernetes.md

 ### Take Home Points 🏠

-Kubernetes by default lets anyone who can create pods to create pods that can easily take over the entire cluster.
+By default, Kubernetes allows anyone who can create pods to potentially take over the entire cluster.

 First, be very mindful about who can create pods on your cluster.